JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 ***

-So back in school, while shooting the shit with some classmates I mentioned the Atari Centipede contest at *Macy’s*.
+So back at school—while yammering about nonsense with some classmates—I mentioned the Atari Centipede contest at *Macy’s*.
 “So what?” said pretty much everything.
 But I didn’t flinch and responded, “I’m good at playing video games!
 I can win!”
 There was a pregnant pause and someone asked, “What if you win the Atari 400.
 You already have one?”
 Everyone nodded and I responded, “Well, I could sell it.”
 And this basically went on an on for a while until class started.

 I sat and stared at the blank page in my notebook and started to wonder, “I never really played *Centipede* more than a few times.
 How can I win if I don’t practice?”